From Zero-Intelligence to Queue-Reactive: Limit Order Book modeling for high-frequency volatility estimation and optimal execution: Limit-order-book models: zero-intelligence vs queue-reactive

 \subsection{Calibration procedures}

 For the calibration of the ZI and QR models, we used order-book data of the stock Microsoft (MSFT) over the period April 1, 2018 - April 30, 2018.
-Figure \ref{fig:MSFTprice} shows the series of trade-prices of the stock over the selected period.
 Data were retrieved from the LOBSTER database.
 Microsoft is a very liquid stock with an average spread approximately equal to $1.25$ ticks and thus can be considered a large tick asset, suitable to be modeled by the queue-reactive design.

 Before the calibration, for each day we removed from the sample the first hour of trading activity after the market opening and the last 30 minutes before the market closure; this is a standard procedure adopted when working with high-frequency data, since during these two moments of the day the trading activity is known to be more intense and volatile, thereby possibly leading to a violation of the large tick asset hypothesis, even for a liquid stock like Microsoft.
 Given the average spread observed, and being the activity almost fully concentrated at the best limits, we implemented the ZI and QR models using two limits, $Q_{\pm 1}$ and $Q_{\pm 2}$.
 This is in line with \citet{huang2015simulating}.